tigoe/DataloggingExamples/docs/timestamps.md

 int upHours = (upTime % 86400L) / 3600;
 int upDays = (upTime % 31556926L) / 86400L;
 ````

-The `L` on the end of the constants indicated that they should be stored as long integers.
+The `L` on the end of the constants is a C language formatting element indicating that they should be stored as long integers.

 In a connected system, it's better to let the server keep track of timestamps, since it's the one running all the time.
 But when you need to keep a client device up and running, the RTC library is very useful.
 Without it, you're constantly checking with the server or with a time server for the correct time.